What is the birth control patch?

 How do I make the patch work best for me?

 Here are some tips to help you stay on schedule and remember when it’s time to put on a new patch:

-Use our birth control reminder app or set a weekly alarm on your phone.
+Use Spot On, our birth control reminder app or set a weekly alarm on your phone.

 Note your patch change days on your calendar.